 - Detailed working document with model comparison.
 This is the document that the BUC Constitution Committee have been working on.
 If you want to explore and understand this document please read the explanatory information below.

 Please note the additional points below:

 Structure.
 The General Conference Model Union Constitution follows the typical American structure for a constitution, with articles and bylaws.
 In the UK, charity constitutions do not usually have bylaws, they simply have a list of articles.
-This may be to avoid confusion with 'byelaws' (note the slightly different spelling), which, according to Wikipedia, are 'laws of local or limited application made by local councils or other bodies, using powers granted by an Act of Parliament, and so are a form of delegated legislation'.
+This may be to avoid confusion with 'byelaws' (note the slightly different spelling), which, according to the UK Government website are 'local laws made by a local council under an enabling power contained in a public general act or a local act requiring something to be done - or not done - in a specified area.
+They are accompanied by some sanction or penalty for their non-observance.'
 However, the General Conference Model Mission Operating Policy, whilst similar to the Model Conference and Union Constitutions, is structured differently, and only has articles.
 So, in structuring the proposed new BUC Constitution we have gone with the content of the GC Model Union Constitution, but the structure of the GC Model Mission Operating Policy.
 A chart of how this has been done is at the bottom of the working document.

 GC Annual Council Amendments.
 General Conference Working Policy is updated every year at their Annual Council, which is usually held in October.
 In 2020 the revisions were quite substantial, making provision for electronic meetings in the wake of COVID-19.
 These revisions have been taken into account in producing the proposed new BUC constitution.
 You can see the 2020 Annual Council revisions here.